humidair1999/express-static-boilerplate/README.md

 # express-static-boilerplate

 Just a simple `express.js` boilerplate here.
 Designed to serve static content from the `public` directory, and that's about it!
-Some sensible middlewares are also included and enabled by default, to get you started quickly with single-page app development or whathaveyou.
+Some sensible middlewares are also included and enabled by default, to get you started quickly with single-page app development or whatever.

 How to get started: